Verify a Docker Hardened Image or chart

-Docker Hardened Images (DHI) include signed attestations that verify the image’s build process, contents, and security posture.
-These attestations are available for each image variant and can be verified using cosign or the Docker Scout CLI.
+Docker Hardened Images (DHI) and charts include signed attestations that verify the build process, contents, and security posture.

-Docker's public key for DHI images is published at:
+Docker's public key for DHI images and charts is published at:

 - https://registry.scout.docker.com/keyring/dhi/latest.pub